2013 - The Nature of Time in Science and in Human Experience

 Time is a basic first-person experience of every human being.
 We perceive time as the context for fulfillment of purpose and meaning in our life.
 Memory of the past, perception of the present, hope for the future are fundamental coordinates of human existence.
 In this session we wish to examine time as a fundamental element of human life, both in terms of personal experience and as perceived in different cultures.
 What has been the perception of time in ancient civilizations?
 What is the typical intuition of past, present and future in today’s mentality?
 How are language and memory shaped to capture the notion of time?
 What are the theological implications of time in the Judaeo-Christian tradition?
 How can we describe the relationships between causality and time?

-The Symposium will be open to a limited number of “guest participants” (PhD students, Postdocs, and Scholars) who will be invited to attend the seminar sessions and to participate in the discussion sessions.
-Application informations will be published soon.
-Deadline for application is July 15th.
+The Symposium is open to a limited number of “guest participants” (PhD students, Postdocs, and Scholars) invited to attend the seminar sessions and to participate in the discussion sessions.
 Application informations can be found in sm2013-announcement.

 Marco Aluigi, Meeting for Friendship Amongst Peoples